ammrat13/ammrat13.github.io/_drafts/writeup_csaw_2020_finals_eccentric.md

 number of points on the elliptic curve @@\\#E@@ is equal to @@p@@.
 [Wikipedia](https://wikipedia.org/wiki/Elliptic-curve_cryptography#Domain_parameters)
 lists such curves as insecure, providing some references but sadly not describing any attacks against them.
-It does, however, reference [a paper][1] by Nigel Smart.
-Moreover, Smart's Attack shows up within the first few results of Googling attacks on this class of curves.
+It does, however, link to [a paper][1] by Nigel Smart.
+Moreover, Smart's attack shows up within the first few results of Googling attacks on this class of curves.

+I found a [StackExchange thread](https://crypto.stackexchange.com/q/71525) which linked to [a paper][2] by Novotney surveying weak elliptic curves.
+It had some SageMath code in the back implementing Smart's attack.
+During the competition, I just copied the program, and it worked.
+But, I didn't understand how.
+The math is actually pretty involved, and it took me about a month of reading and re-reading to gain some deeper understanding of it.

 [1]: </assets/2021/01/15/pdf/Smart.pdf> "The Discrete Logarithm Problem on Elliptic Curves of Trace One"
+[2]: </assets/2021/01/15/pdf/Novotney.pdf> "Weak Curves In Elliptic Curve Cryptography"